 Water Quality Monitoring

-Benton SWCD is currently in year two of a three year monitoring plan for Little Rock Creek and other tributaries to Little Rock Lake including; Bunker Hill Creek and Sucker Creek to evaluate our progress towards meeting watershed load reduction goals.
-This monitoring plan consists of bi-weekly chlorophylla, total phosphorus (TP), total suspended solids (TSS), BOD5, and nitrate nitrogen, and total Kjeldahl nitrogen (TNK) samples as well as stream flow, pH, stream temperature, and dissolved oxygen measurements.
+Benton SWCD is currently in year two of a three year water quality monitoring project for Little Rock Creek and other tributaries to Little Rock Lake including; Bunker Hill Creek and Sucker Creek.
+The purpose of the monitoring project is to evaluate our progress towards meeting watershed load reduction goals.
+This monitoring plan consists of bi-weekly chlorophyll a, total phosphorus (TP), total suspended solids (TSS), BOD5, and nitrate nitrogen, and total Kjeldahl nitrogen (TNK) samples as well as stream flow, pH, stream temperature, and dissolved oxygen measurements.
 A consultant was hired to evaluate the monitoring data each year to develop water quality progress reports.
+The first 3 reports will focus on nitrate, oxygen, temperature and flow.
+The final report, currently scheduled to be completed by the spring of 2019, will include chlorophyll a, phosphorus, suspended solids and oxygen demand.
 We will use these reports to evaluate the effects of watershed BMPs and other variables, and apply the adaptive management concepts in the implementation plan by adjusting implementation activities in future years.
+The first report, which was completed in March of 2017, is available below.
+The second year report is now available below labeled "2017 Little Rock Creek Water Quality Report."